Characteristics of Autism

 Many of these differences are due to how a person's brain is processing information about the world around them.
 There are lots of adaptations that can be beneficial to an individual with Autism, including adapting the sensory environment and giving relevant information in a clear and concise way.

-For additional resources and information to help you support an individual with Autism, please contact our Helpline on 02890 401 729 option 1.
+For additional resources and information to help you support an individual with Autism, please contact the Autism NI Helpline on 02890 401 729.

 Useful resources